shakfu/gen-dsp/README.md

-# gen_dsp
+# gen-dsp

 This project is a friendly fork of Michael Spears' [gen_ext](https://github.com/samesimilar/gen_ext) which was originally created to "compile code exported from a Max gen~ object into an "external" object that can be loaded into a PureData patch."

 This fork has taken this excellent original idea and implementation and extended it to include Max/MSP externals, ChucK chugins, AudioUnit (AUv2) plugins, CLAP plugins, VST3 plugins, LV2 plugins, and possibly other DSP architectures (see [TODO.md](TODO.md)).

-gen_dsp compiles code exported from Max gen~ objects into external objects for PureData, Max/MSP, ChucK, AudioUnit (AUv2), CLAP, VST3, and LV2.
+gen-dsp compiles code exported from Max gen~ objects into external objects for PureData, Max/MSP, ChucK, AudioUnit (AUv2), CLAP, VST3, and LV2.
 It automates project setup, buffer detection, and platform-specific patches.

 ## Key Improvements